MultiplEYE-COST/wg1-experiment-implementation/README.md

 # MultiplEYE WG1: Experiment Implementation

+**NOTE: The README and the specification of how to set everything up is still work in progress**

 This repository contains the code for an eye-tracking-while-reading experiment for multiple languages.

 In order to contribute and use it properly it is necessary to set up a few things.
 All of the necessary steps are